 Under the leadership of Colleen Graber, Director of Workforce Development and Education, PPA brings together knowledge of multiple complex systems with a strong research skill set to understand pressing challenges facing practitioners.
 PPA has a long history of evaluating creative regional workforce development initiatives and providing strategic consultation to workforce agencies.
 In addition, PPA’s research has resulted in informative products on varied topics, including trends in the health care workforce, women and “green” careers, supplemental education services, and place-based scholarship programs.

 Some examples of our current and recently completed work are:

-PPA is conducting rigorous Workforce Innovation Fund evaluations in three states: Rhode Island, Ohio, and Oregon.
+PPA is conducting rigorous Workforce Innovation Fund evaluations of Round 1 and Round 2 grants in multiple states.
 Although focused on different areas of need, these programs have in common an interest in improving outcomes through systems change.read more »

 Fox Valley Technical College in Appleton, Wisconsin, selected Public Policy Associates, Inc. to evaluate its Advanced Manufacturing Pathways (AMP) PLUS program.
 The goal of AMP PLUS is to train veterans and workers who have lost their jobs because of global trade for skilled jobs.read more »

 The Ford Foundation asked PPA to conduct a six-year longitudinal evaluation of the Lifelong Learning Accounts (LiLA), a national demonstration project testing a new financing mechanism for employment training and education benefits.read more »

 The health care industry is a growing sector of Michigan's economy.
 The Michigan Department of Energy, Labor, and Economic Growth selected PPA to analyze trends and changes in Michigan's health care workforce landscape.read more »